‘It’s safe’: Black and Hispanic healthcare workers encouraging their communities to trust vaccine

-His action easing fears after what many refer to as years of systematic racism in health care.
+His action easing fears after what many refer to as years of systemic racism in health care.

 Dr. Duggins is not the only one hoping to set an example for minority communities.